Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Evaluation

 \subsection{Instruction Following in Real-world User Behavior}

-In addition to previous conventional vision-language evaluations, to evaluate our Qwen-VL-Chat model's capacity under real-world user behavior, we further conduct an evaluation on the TouchStone~\citep{touchstone} benchmark.
-TouchStone is a open-ended vision-language instruction following benchmark.
-We compare the instruction-following ability of Qwen-VL-Chat with other instruction-tuned LVLMs in both English and Chinese on TouchStone benchmark.
-The results under English setup and Chinese setup are shown in Table~\ref{tab:touchstone_en} and Table~\ref{tab:touchstone_cn} respectively.
-Qwen-VL-Chat shows the best GPT-4 score in both English and Chinese setups.
+In addition to previous conventional vision-language evaluations, to evaluate our Qwen-VL-Chat model's capacity under real-world user behavior, we further conduct the evaluations on the TouchStone~\citep{touchstone}, SEED-Bench~\citep{li2023seedbench}, and MME~\citep{fu2023mme}.
+TouchStone is an open-ended vision-language instruction-following benchmark.
+We compare the instruction-following ability of Qwen-VL-Chat with other instruction-tuned LVLMs in both English and Chinese on the TouchStone benchmark.
+SEED-Bench consists of 19K multiple-choice questions with accurate human annotations for evaluating Multimodal LLMs, covering 12 evaluation dimensions including both the spatial and temporal understanding.
+MME measures both perception and cognition abilities on a total of 14 subtasks.

-In terms of the overall scores presented in Table.~\ref{tab:touchstone_en} and ~\ref{tab:touchstone_cn}, our model demonstrates a clear advantage compared to other LVLMs, especially in terms of its Chinese capabilities.
+The results on three benchmarks are shown in Table~\ref{tab:intruction_following}.
+Qwen-VL-Chat has achieved obvious advantages over other LVLMs on all three datasets, indicating that our model performs better in understanding and answering diverse user instructions.
+In SEED-Bench, we have found that our model's visual capabilities can be effectively transferred to video tasks by simply sampling four frames.
+In terms of the overall scores presented in TouchStone, our model demonstrates a clear advantage compared to other LVLMs, especially in terms of its Chinese capabilities.
 In terms of the broad categories of abilities, our model exhibits a more pronounced advantage in understanding and recognition, particularly in areas such as text recognition and chart analysis.
 For more detailed information, please refer to the TouchStone dataset.